 Avoid some foods

-It is also better to eat food in bite-sized pieces.
+It also enhanced eating food in bite-sized pieces.
 Getting used to the metal wires in your mouth may take some time.
 Eating in smaller pieces helps decrease your chances of stretching out the rubber in your braces and prevents food from getting stuck in your teeth.

 Why Choose Nuffield?

-Our dentists have specialised in implant dentistry and oral surgery for more than 20 years.
-We have accredited dental specialists who are skilled in the area of dental implant surgery.
+Our dentists have been accredited in implant dentistry and oral surgery for 20+ years.
+We have accredited dental provider who are skilled in the area of dental implant surgery.
 For your convenience, we have clinics all around Singapore to meet your needs closer to you.
-For more information, please visit our clinic to book an appointment.
+For information, please visit our clinic to book an appointment.